Cart

 Buttons

-Speaking of which, partially silent buttons are the way to go as they do not instantly reveal your inputs to your opponent next to you, but they are still minimally loud to the point of you receiving an audio cue per press.
+Partially silent buttons are the way to go as they do not instantly reveal your inputs to your opponent next to you, but they are still loud enough for you to receive an audio cue per press.

 Layout